iarmagnat/auto-lap/README.md

-# Auto LMP vagrant script
+# Auto LAP vagrant script

 ### Simply clone then run `script.sh` to behold its magic